shaofengzeng/SuperPoint-Pytorch/README.md

 - [Kornia](https://kornia.github.io/)

 # Our performance
-- MagicPoint Detection Repeatability on Hpatches: 0.664
+- MagicPoint, detection repeatability on Hpatches: 0.664
-- SuperPoint Homography Estimation Correctness on Hpatches: 0.715
+- SuperPoint, homography estimation correctness on Hpatches: 0.715
+- SuperPoint, the best training loss: 1.24 (not as good as rpautrat/superpoint)
 (**If you can achieve better results, please let me know, thanks!**)
 # New update (20211016)
 - Train your MagiqqqcPoint and SuperPoint